Adelaide University Sport: Adelaide University Boat Club

 The Adelaide University Boat Club was founded in 1881 and is one of South Australia's premier rowing clubs.
+The club claims to be the second-oldest in Australia, though this claim is disputed with the Sydney University Boat Club who uses the founding date of the Sydney Rowing Club.
 It is a member club of Rowing SA (South Australian Rowing Association) and operates from the Torrens River in the Adelaide city centre, and from West Lakes in the suburb of West Lakes.
 The city boathouse was donated by Robert Barr Smith in 1909.
 The West Lakes Boathouse is shared with the other South Australian rowing clubs and is administered by Rowing SA.

 The main focus of the club is to provide rowing for the students of the University of Adelaide.
 Each year the club competes in the Rowing Intervarsity and local and national regattas.
 The premier event is the Oxford and Cambridge Cup (a silver cup similar in style to the America's Cup) for Men's Eights.
-The cup was donated by Old Blues of Oxford and Cambridge Universities in the 1890s.
+The cup was donated by Old Blues of the Universities of Oxford and Cambridge in the 1890s.

-Past members have included Olympians Kate Slatter (Women's Pair Gold and Silver medallist), Jaime Fernandez (Men's Eight Silver), Tim Willoughby (Men's Eight Bronze) and Amber Halliday (Lightweight).
+Olympians that were former members include Australia's first gold medalist in rowing Collier Cudmore, Kate Slatter (Women's Pair Gold and Silver medallist), Jaime Fernandez (Men's Eight Silver), Tim Willoughby (Men's Eight Bronze) and Amber Halliday (Lightweight).